Nikolay Karamyshev

-Nikolay Karamyshev (born 19 January 1989 in Kursk) is a Russian auto racing driver who currently competes in the Russian Circuit Racing Series for Kuzma's Mother Racing Team.
+Nikolay Viktorovich Karamyshev (born 19 January 1989 in Kursk) is a Russian auto racing driver who currently competes in the Russian Circuit Racing Series for Kuzma's Mother Racing Team.
 He has competed in the European Touring Car Cup and will make his debut in the World Touring Car Championship at the 2013 FIA WTCC Race of Russia.

 Racing career

 Racing in Russia

 Karamyshev started his motorsport career in 2007 in autocross and then continued in rallycross and circuit racing.

-Since 2008 he drove in Russian Touring Car Championship completing 2010 season in second place in Super Production category.
-He missed 2011 racing season due to wrist injury.
-In 2012 he advanced to the top category of RTCC called Touring finishing the season in third place.
-Then he continued his career in european touring car racing.
+Since 2008, Karamyshev drove in Russian Touring Car Championship, and finished the 2010 season in second place in the Super Production category.
+He missed the 2011 racing season due to a wrist injury.
+In 2012, he advanced to the top category of RTCC called Touring finishing the season in third place.
+He then continued his career in european touring car racing.
 He came back to RCRS for 2016 and 2017.
-After a long pause Karamyshev resumed his motorsport career in 2022 winning RCRS championship in a lesser Touring Light category.
+After a long pause, Karamyshev resumed his motorsport career in 2022 winning RCRS championship in a lesser Touring Light category.

-In 2015 and 2016 Karamyshev won traditional Russian Race of Stars.
+In 2015 and 2016, Karamyshev won traditional Russian Race of Stars.